kirandash/BG-Ecommerce/README.md

 ## 3. Setting up Firebase
 Create a firebase account.
 It's free and go to https://console.firebase.google.com Click on "Add Project"
-Give Project name : ng-ecommerce
+Give Project name : BG-Ecommerce
 Click on "Add Firebase to your web app".
 Copy the config properties from firebase project to our application's environment.ts and environment.prod.ts file.